streamich/jssh/README.md

 **This project is under development in very early alpha.
 Use at your own risk.
 Many parts of this project will change in the future.**

+## Installation

+Install as a global `npm` package.

+    npm install -g jssh

 ## Usage

-Install as a global package.
-And start the shell in REPL mode.
+To start the shell in REPL mode, just type `jssh` in your console.

-    npm install -g jssh
     jssh

 Execute arbitrary *JavaScript*.